Carrie-Lynn Adam is a somatic therapist in Ontario specializing in medical trauma and life-altering experiences.

 If that sounds like you, you’re in the right place.

-I work with women in their late 20s to mid-40s who are high-functioning, deeply self-aware, and exhausted to their core.
+I work with individuals in their 20s to mid-40s who are high-functioning, deeply self-aware, and exhausted to their core.
 Some are navigating unexplored trauma, grief, caregiver burnout, or chronic or new health challenges that have shifted their identity.

 Carrie-Lynn Adam, a somatic therapist in Ontario, offers nervous system support to women experiencing pregnancy loss, termination for medical reasons, and children with chronic health issues.